 Portland has that distinct New England charm, that includes historic buildings, a waterfront, and of course the frequently photographed Portland Head Lighthouse.

 For moderate weather and to check out the changing colorful leaves – the absolute best time to visit is in the fall.
+However, in winter this is definitely one of the most underrated travel destinations in the US!

 Getting there is pretty simple, Portland has an international airport just outside the city (Portland International Jetport).
 You can also take a relatively quick Amtrak train directly from Boston.